BLK65/Lexical-Analyzer-Demo/README.md

 6- Keywords:
 •	Keywords are: break,case,char,const,continue,do,else,enum,float,for,goto,if,int,
 long,record,return,static,while.
-•	The demo language is not case sensitive and all the keywords are standardized as lower case.
+•	The language is not case sensitive and all the keywords are standardized as lower case.
 •	Example Token: Keyword(while)

 7- End of Line: